 Step 3: Use the rear EQ controls for the room

 Most active monitors have rear switches or dials for acoustic adjustment — typically a low/bass trim and a high/treble trim.
+These onboard trims are one of the advantages of an active design, as covered in our comparison of powered versus passive studio monitors, and popular nearfields like the pair in our ADAM T5V vs Yamaha HS5 comparison each handle these room trims differently.
 Use them conservatively:

-• Desk reflections can be addressed with the appropriate “desktop” or low-mid setting if your monitors offer one.
+- Desk reflections can be addressed with the appropriate “desktop” or low-mid setting if your monitors offer one, or reduced physically with a set of monitor isolation stands.

 These controls correct gross issues, not fine detail.
 They are no substitute for treatment, and the difference between soundproofing and acoustic treatment is worth understanding before you start adjusting.